-Refer to the "Summary of Significant Accounting Policies" footnote within our consolidated financial statements included elsewhere in this Annual Report on Form 10-K for our analysis of recent accounting pronouncements that are applicable to our business.
+Refer to the "Summary of Significant Accounting Policies" footnote within our consolidated financial statements included elsewhere in this prospectus for our analysis of recent accounting pronouncements that are applicable to our business.

-Item 7A.
-Quantitative and Qualitative Disclosures About Market Risk.
+Quantitative and Qualitative Disclosures about Market Risks

 Market risk is the risk of loss to future earnings, values or future cash flows that may result from changes in the price of a financial instrument.
 The value of a financial instrument may change as a result of changes in interest rates, exchange rates, commodity prices, equity prices and other market changes.
 We are exposed to market risk related to changes in foreign currency exchange rates and interest rates.
 We do not use derivative financial instruments for speculative or trading purposes.
 However, we have entered into, and in the future expect to continue to enter into, exchange rate hedging arrangements to manage certain of the risks described below.